 One last bit of advice...

-Haverford's Center for Peace and Global Citizenship (CPGC) provides opportunities for current Haverford students to pursue academically-grounded projects both domestically or abroad that lay at the intersection of their scholarly training and their desire to promote peace, social justice and global citizenship.
-The CPGC supports students in a variety of ways, through summer internships, on-campus events, off-campus conferences & workshops, and student research.
-In conjunction with a purposefully focused personal academic program, community service, and/or other internships, a well-wrought, successful CPGC project can help lay the groundwork for viable applications for future scholarship opportunities offered by organizations external to Haverford College.
+Haverford's Center for Peace and Global Citizenship (CPGC) provides opportunities for current Haverford students to pursue projects both domestically or abroad that lay at the intersection of their scholarly training and their desire to promote peace, social justice, and global citizenship.
+In conjunction with a focused personal academic program, community service, and/or other internships, a successful CPGC project can help lay the groundwork for viable applications for future scholarship opportunities offered by organizations external to Haverford College.